-Google defines keyword stuffing as the practice of repetitively adding words or phrases to a webpage in an attempt to manipulate the ranking in Google’s search results, as well as to include irrelevant keywords, such as a list of phone numbers without much added value..
+Google defines keyword stuffing as the practice of repetitively adding words or phrases to a webpage in an attempt to manipulate the ranking in Google’s search results, as well as to include SEO keywords, such as a list of phone numbers without much added value..

 - Types of keyword stuffing: